haydenko/haydenko.github.io/README.md

 # haydenko.github.io
-My name is Hayden Koerner and I am a freshman at UC Berkeley and an intended Data Science major.
+My name is Hayden Koerner and I am a sophomore at UC Berkeley studying Computer Science.